XcalableMP/manual/en/tutorial-local.rst

   18
   9

-One-sided Communication for Multi-dimensional Arrays
+One-sided communication for multi-dimensional arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the put communication, in XMP/C, image 0 puts c[0:5][0:5] to on c[0:5][0:5] image 1.
 In XMP/Fortran, image 1 puts c(1:5,1:5) to c(1:5,1:5) on image 2.